ElectronicStructureLibrary/elsi-interface/EXTERNAL/PEXSI/doc/introduction.md

     - Bug fix: Mathjax is upgraded to v2.6 to support chrome rendering.

-    - Experimental feature: Add DFTDriver2 which allows only one PEXSI iteration per SCF iteration.
+    - Add DFTDriver2 which allows only one PEXSI iteration per SCF iteration.
 This requires a careful setup of the inertia counting procedure.

-    - Experimental feature: In DFTDriver2, the muMinInertia and muMaxInertia are updated to avoid the true chemical potential to be at the edge of an interval.
+    - In DFTDriver2, the muMinInertia and
+      muMaxInertia are updated to avoid the true chemical potential to be at the edge of an interval.